Lumumba (film): Disputed scene

 The film generated some controversy in 2002, when Frank Carlucci, a former American government official and protege of Donald Rumsfeld, persuaded HBO to delete a reference to him during the airing of the film.
 The scene in question involves a group of Belgian and Congolese officials deciding whether to kill Lumumba.
 Carlucci is asked for input, and he mumbles that the US government does not involve itself in the internal affairs of other countries.
 At the time, Carlucci was the second secretary of the US Embassy in Congo.
-He denies playing any role in the death of Lumumba: "The scene is tendentious, false, libelous; it never happened and it is a cheap shot."
+He denies playing any role in the death of Lumumba, saying "The scene is tendentious, false, libelous; it never happened and it is a cheap shot."

 According to one source, the scene was deleted from the version of the film that aired on HBO.
 Another source says that the scene was not deleted, but the word "Carlucci" was bleeped in the dialogue, with the name masked in the credits.
 The scene remains on the DVD version of the film.

 Reception

-The film received mostly positive reviews from critics, with a Rotten Tomatoes score of 81% and a Metacritic score of 78, which indicates "generally favorable reviews".
-The critics' consensus of Rotten Tomatoes read "Ebouaney's fiery performance makes Lumumba compelling."
+The film received mostly positive reviews from critics.
+Metacritic, which uses a weighted average, assigned the a score of 78 out of 100, based on 22 critics, indicating "generally favorable" reviews.

 Reviewing the film in The Guardian, Alex Tunzelmann noted Peck's "commendable effort to get as close to the truth as possible, incorporating many details from historical investigator Ludo de Witte's The Assassination of Lumumba.
 Tunzelmann suggested the film might move too quickly through the Congo and Lumumba's history for viewers not already familiar with it to keep up, but said the "last part of the film, from Lumumba's falling out with Mobutu to his death, is gripping to watch, building to a superb last scene intercutting Lumumba's fate with Mobutu's attempt to rewrite history."
 Writing for The New York Times, Elvis Mitchell read the film's pace as "refus[ing] to lay out Lumumba's life in traditional, corny terms by presenting a lengthy and unwieldy history lesson and then groveling for audience sympathy.
 Instead Lumumba vaults through his radicalization and the track that led this former civil servant and beer salesman to leave his angry stamp on the world."